Che Guevara: Great Debate and Missile Crisis

-Outside of economic matters, Guevara served as the main architect of the Cuban–Soviet relationship, and played a key role in bringing to Cuba the Soviet nuclear-armed ballistic missiles that precipitated the Cuban Missile Crisis in October 1962 and brought the world to the brink of nuclear war.
-After the Soviets proposed planting nuclear missiles in Cuba it was Che Guevara himself who traveled to the Soviet Union on 30 August 1962, to sign off on the final agreement.
+Guevara served as the main architect of the Cuban–Soviet relationship, and played a key role in bringing to Cuba the Soviet nuclear-armed ballistic missiles that precipitated the Cuban Missile Crisis in October 1962 and brought the world to the brink of nuclear war.
+After the Soviets proposed basing nuclear missiles in Cuba it was Guevara who traveled to the Soviet Union in August 1962, to sign off on the agreement.
 Guevara argued with Khruschev that the missile deal should be made public but Khruschev insisted on secrecy, and swore the Soviet Union's support if the Americans discovered the missiles.
-By the time Guevara arrived in Cuba the United States had already discovered the Soviet troops in Cuba via U-2 spy planes.
+By the time Guevara arrived in Cuba the US had discovered Soviet troops in Cuba via U-2 spy planes.

-A few weeks after the crisis, during an interview with the British communist newspaper the Daily Worker, Guevara was still fuming over the perceived Soviet betrayal and told correspondent Sam Russell that, if the missiles had been under Cuban control, they would have fired them off.
-While expounding on the incident later, Guevara reiterated that the cause of socialist liberation against global "imperialist aggression" would ultimately have been worth the possibility of "millions of atomic war victims".
-The missile crisis further convinced Guevara that the world's two superpowers (the United States and the Soviet Union) used Cuba as a pawn in their own global strategies.
-Afterward, he denounced the Soviets almost as frequently as he denounced the Americans.
+A few weeks after the crisis, during an interview with the British communist newspaper the Daily Worker, Guevara was still fuming over the perceived Soviet betrayal and said that, if the missiles had been under Cuban control, they would have fired them off.
+While expounding on the incident later, Guevara reiterated that the cause of socialist liberation against "imperialist aggression" would have been worth the possibility of "millions of atomic war victims".
+The missile crisis further convinced Guevara that the world's two superpowers (the US and Soviet Union) used Cuba as a pawn in their global strategies.
+Afterward, he denounced the Soviets almost as frequently as the Americans.